GMLC-TDC/HELICS/docs/user-guide/filters.md

 What impact does this model have on the performance of the system?

-(xxxxxxx - diagrams: Substation load (using results from 1b, 1c, 1d) vs time; Number of EVs charging (using results from 1b, 1c, 1d) vs time)
+(xxxxxxx - graphs: Substation load (using results from 1b, 1c, 1d) vs time; Number of EVs charging (using results from 1b, 1c, 1d) vs time)

+(xxxxxxx - Graph showing impact at transmission level due to communication system effects.)

 As you can see, xxxxxxx